Britain: Thousands of Annual Deaths Linked to Consumption

 - in International

-A study has concluded that the thousands of annual deaths recorded in the United Kingdom may be associated with the consumption of ultra-processed foods.
+A recent study concluded that the thousands of deaths recorded each year in the United Kingdom are linked to the consumption of ultra-processed foods.

-These types of foods typically contain high levels of saturated fats, salts, sugars, and additives, which experts say leave less room for more nutritionally beneficial foods in individuals’ diets.
+These foods are typically high in saturated fats, salt, sugar, and additives, leaving less room for more nutritionally beneficial foods in people’s diets.

-The experts in the new study, published in the American Journal of Preventive Medicine, recommended that governments issue dietary guidelines aimed at reducing the consumption of ultra-processed foods.
+The experts behind the study, published in the American Journal of Preventive Medicine, recommend that governments introduce dietary guidelines to reduce the consumption of ultra-processed foods.

-Experts examined data from eight countries worldwide, concluding that ultra-processed foods accounted for 53% of energy consumption in the United Kingdom—second only to the United States, which recorded 55%.
+The study analyzed data from eight countries worldwide, revealing that ultra-processed foods accounted for 53% of energy intake in the United Kingdom—second only to the United States, where it accounted for 55%.

 Loading